 FALSE There are many babies out there who were the result of having unprotected sex and based upon the false notion that you can’t get pregnant if he doesn’t ejaculate inside of you.
 Pre-ejaculate can include sperm.
 It takes only one resilient sperm to get you pregnant.
 The withdrawal method is probably the least effective of all forms of contraception.
 Planned Parenthood tells us that out of every 100 women who have a partner who uses withdrawal, that 27 of those women could become pregnant.
 In comparison only 2-8 of every 100 women who use some sort of birth control pill will become pregnant.
 It is clear that the withdrawal method is not a very reliable method at all and you are definitely taking a risk.

 If your partner is inside you at all and even for less than a minute you can get pregnant.
 If your partner spills sperm anywhere on your vagina where the lubrication can keep sperm alive, it is possible for you to become pregnant.
 Some scenarios possibly make it less likely that you will become pregnant but the risk is still there.
 If you are not using some form of protection or birth control and you are having sexual intercourse, there is a chance for you to conceive.

 I can’t contract a sexually transmitted disease or pass one on to my partner because all we are doing is having oral sex.

-He lists Gonorrhea, Syphilis, HIV, Herpes, and Genital Warts among others as possibly being transmitted through oral sex.
+FALSE!
+Gonorrhea, Syphilis, HIV, Herpes, and Genital Warts among others can be transmitted through oral sex.
 For example if your partner has genital herpes this can be spread to your lips or mouth through oral sex.
 Likewise if your partner has oral herpes this can be spread to your genitals through oral sex.
 The use of dental dams can reduce the risk of spreading STD’s through oral sex.